giddyphysicist/ChainlinkHackathon2021/README.md

 ![Streamlit Dashboard Example](./img/dashboard_example.PNG)

+## Code Outline
 The project was written making use of 3rd party python libraries, including web3.py, tweepy.py, and streamlit.py.

 I used web3.py to interact with the chainlink price feed smart contracts on the mainnet, and to query the midprice data using the DODO exchange smart contract on the mainnet.
-I used tweepy to interact with the twittert api, and I used the streamlit framework, along with some scipy statistics functions, as the bones for the historical data analytics dashboard app.
+I used tweepy to interact with the twitter api and drive the [Twitter Bot](https://twitter.com/DodoPetaBot), and I used the streamlit framework, along with some scipy statistics functions, as the bones for the historical data analytics dashboard app.
 The historical database is accessed using the python pandas dataframe objects, and for short term queries, is stored in local csv files.
 At longer term intervals, the historical data is backed up to the IPFS, under a constant IPNS name reference.

 The main driving module is the PetaBotDriver.py.
 This module schedules price queries at a specified time interval (defaults to every 30 minutes).
 Once the price is queried for 8 different currency pairs on both the chainlink mainnet price feed, as well as on the DODO price feed, the data is appended to the historical price data database.

+## How to run

+Clone this repo.

+## Summary
 Follow our [Twitter Bot](https://twitter.com/DodoPetaBot)!

 Like the PETA-Bot Projects?
 Consider Donating ETH!